 See “No More Mr. Nice Guy“, or “Why Men Love Bitches“.
 But people are nice because, if you strike that balance between kindness and strength, it works.

 Also read: mix power with warmth.

 The author blames women’s “girly” behavior on learning and socialization.

 But there is also much nature in how men and women behave.
-It’s important to also recognize nature becuase that helps to provider more wholesome solutions.
+It’s important to also recognize nature because that helps to provide more wholesome solutions.

 Also read “The Blank Slate and The Denial of Human Nature“.

-- Sometimes exagerrates the case for women’s woes?
+- Sometimes exaggerates the case for women’s woes?

 Says the author: